 1 cup nuts of your choice – almonds, pine nuts, walnuts, macadamias, pecans, cashews, etc. Not a fan of or allergic to nuts?
 Pine nuts are actually seeds.
 Sesame seeds give the pesto a cool flavor.

 2 – 6 cloves garlic according to taste

 1/2 cup romano or parmesan cheese.
 An alternative is to add 1/2 cup nutritional yeast instead of cheese for our non dairy friends.

 Put all ingredients in a food processor and process on high until creamy, making sure all the nettles are completely incorporated.

 That’s it!
 Can it get any easier?
 I don’t think so.
 What an incredibly fantastic taste!
 Not only is it good on the traditional pasta, but the pesto makes a wonderful spread on toast or crackers, on baked potatoes, on a BLT, on pizza – the choices are endless.
 Bring it to your next potluck; you’ll be super impressive and your social anxiety will disappear.
 It’s that good!

-Nettle pesto freezes well, and keeps for up to a year!
+Nettle pesto freezes well, and keeps for up to 6 months!
 Zippy!
 Incidentally, you can use any edible wild greens to make pesto.
 Think dandelion greens, chickweed, wild mustard.